fabric8io/fabric8/docs/faqGeneral.md

 #### What Java versions are supported?

 fabric8 runs on Java 7 and 8.

+#### Where do I look for the source code?

+Fabric8 is comprised of a collection of projects written in Java and Golang and packaged up as Docker containers.
+The git repos for each of these projects/containers can be found in detail in the [project documentation pages](projects.md)

 #### Are Docker and Kubernetes required to run Fabric8?